OsmondOlive/bioflowhub/_posts/2026-04-14-immune-system.md

   <figcaption>Fatty fish like salmon provide EPA and DHA, the omega-3 fatty acids that serve as precursors to the signaling molecules that actively resolve inflammation once a threat has passed.</figcaption>
 </figure>

 Get adequate sleep consistently, 7 to 9 hours for most adults, without negotiating it down as a lifestyle choice.
 Exercise regularly at moderate intensity.
 Eat a diverse, plant-rich diet with adequate protein and fatty fish.
 Manage chronic stress through whatever method actually works for you, because the mechanism matters less than the consistency.
-Correct documented deficiencies, particularly vitamin D, with blood work rather than guesswork.
+Correct documented deficiencies, particularly vitamin D and zinc, with blood work rather than guesswork.
 Support your gut microbiome with fiber and fermented foods.
 Avoid smoking and limit alcohol, both of which directly impair immune function through well-characterized mechanisms.

 The evidence base behind these recommendations spans decades and dozens of independent research groups working in different countries on different populations.
 That convergence is exactly what makes it trustworthy, and exactly why it tends to be less exciting than the latest supplement launch.